Share

 What exactly is Short-Term health insurance?

-A Short-Term plan provides temporary coverage to help pay for hospital and medical claims when employer health insurance or ACA coverage is not available or affordable.
-Until recently, these plans could only be purchased to provide coverage for up to three months.
-This type of policy can be a good fit for people that:
+A short-term plan provides temporary coverage to help pay for hospital and medical claims when employer health insurance or coverage under the Affordable Care Act is not possible.
+A short-term policy could be a good fit for people that:

 • Missed the ACA Open Enrollment